Sign-reversing involutions in moduli spaces of curves: Introduction

 Our description specializes well to several special cases of interest, as outlined in Section \ref{sec:examples}.
 We note that these enumerations are interesting even for heavy-light spaces (see Section \ref{subsec:single-color-heavy-light}).

+Theorem \ref{thm:main2} implies in particular that products of psi classes on multicolored spaces are always nonnegative.
+(We remark that this nonnegativity does not hold on all modular compactifications of $M_{0, n}$.)
 As a further application of Theorem \ref{thm:main2}, we give necessary and sufficient conditions for when such a product is positive.
 These conditions follow easily from Theorem \ref{thm:main2} and turn out to be linear inequalities in the data $\mathbf{k}$, convexity conditions similar to the \emph{Cerberus condition} \cite{brakensiek} for products of pullbacks of $\psi$ classes on $\overline{M}_{0, n}$, the \emph{Catalan condition} \cite{CGM} for products of omega classes, and convex quantities arising in the calculation of related integrals in terms of mixed volumes \cite{dastidar2022matroidpsiclasses}.

 \begin{thmnz} Let $k_{C^{(j)}} = \sum k_i^{(j)}$ be the sum of the exponents on the $\psi$ classes of color $C^{(j)}$, with $k_{C^{(1)}} + \cdots + k_{C^{(m)}} = n-3$.

 The intersection product in Theorem \ref{thm:main2} is nonzero if and only if the inequalities hold for all $j$ such that $k_{C^{(j)}} \ne 0$. \end{thmnz}